dibble07/holistic-wind-farm-control/README.md

 - Curtailment of front turbines as well as steering

 ## To do
-- Drop plots about capacity factor
+- Increase speed and direction resolution
 - Increase number of turbines
 - Create own version of V80 turbine with high resolution with continuous gradients but no output below cut in speed